-Note: This booklet provides an overview of the benefit provisions for employees and is deemed to be accurate at the time of publication.
+Note: This booklet provides an overview of the benefit provisions for faculty members and is deemed to be accurate at the time of publication.
 In the event of any discrepancy between this publication and the plan documents and/or policies in force, the plan documents and/or policies shall prevail.

-Virginia Commonwealth University reserves the right to change the programs and provisions applicable to employees at any time.
+Virginia Commonwealth University reserves the right to change the programs and provisions applicable to faculty members at any time.